peilingjiang/p5.bezier/README.md

 ## Create a Bézier Object

-For advanced operations, such as computing the shortest distance from a point to the curve, use the `newBezierObj()` function.
+For advanced operations, such as computing the shortest distance from a point to the curve, use the `p5bezier.new()` function.
 This method can also potentially optimize computation resources if placed within the `setup()` function, as vertices are calculated only once and can then be reused.

-The usage of `newBezierObj()` is similar to `newBezier()`, but it returns a _Bézier Curve Object_ that can be stored in a variable:
+The usage of `p5bezier.new()` is similar to `p5bezier.draw()`, but it returns a _Bézier Curve Object_ that can be stored in a variable:

 ```
-let bezierObject = newBezierObj(pointsArray [, closeType] [, accuracy]);
+const bezierObject = p5bezier.new(pointsArray [, closeType] [, accuracy]);
 ```

-The call of `newBezierObj` will not draw the curve on canvas automatically.
+The call of `p5bezier.new` will not draw the curve on canvas automatically.
 To draw the curve, use `.draw()` as one of many functions listed below:

 - `.draw([dash])`